tonystr/tonystr.github.io/public/articles/autotiling/index.md

 ## Arranging tileset

 Now that you can encode surrounding tile data in a *number*, let's look at numbering the tile graphics.
-You could just start counting 0, 1, 2, ... from the top-left, however if we want to use the bitflag number from before, we'll have to arrange it in a special order.
-First, let's think of the autotiling looking for *empty* tiles rather than *solid* tiles.
+You could just start counting 0, 1, 2, ... from the top-left, however if we want to use the bitflag number from before, we'll have to arrange it in a specific order.
+First, let's think of the autotiling as looking for *empty* tiles rather than *solid* tiles.
 Also, let's start with right, then top, then left, then bottom, like a unit circle.
 So, `0b0001` that means tiles all around, except to the right.
 If that's the case, we wish to display a border to the right.
 Then, `0b0010` is tiles all around, expect above. `0b0100` is free only to the left, and finally `0b1000` is border down.
-However, there are lots moe combinations between these numbers. `2`, for example, is `0b0011`.
-That means there is no tile to the right, *or* above.
+However, there are lots more combinations between these numbers. `2`, for example, is `0b0011`.
+That means there is no tile to the right, *nor* above.
 In this case we want to display the rounded top-right tile.
 Later we get to `0b0111`, which is free everywhere except below.
 In this case, we'll want to display the rounded vertical line top.
 Mark them all, and you'll end up with this:

 ![
     numbers=true